QuantEcon/lecture-julia.myst/README.md

     - See [Conda Installation](https://datascience.quantecon.org/introduction/local_install.html#installation) for examples
     - Add conda to path

-3. Install with [vscode](https://code.visualstudio.com/) and accept defaults if possible:
+3. Install [vscode](https://code.visualstudio.com/) and accept defaults if possible:
    - Some highly recommended packages.
 After installation of vscode, you should be able to click `Install` link on the webpage of any extensions
       - [MyST-Markdown](https://github.com/executablebooks/myst-vs-code)
       - [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia)